andifalk/spring-basics-training/lab-10/README.md

 ## Steps to complete

-1. Start with implementing the JPA entity classes *Person* and *Address*.
+1. Start with completing the classes *Person* and *Address* to full JPA entities .

     **Person** entity: